rsnikhil/RISCV_Piccolo_v1/README.md

 executable.

-NOTE: these simulators have been compiled to run on 64-bit x86 Linux platforms only (Ubuntu, Debian).
-We do not have versions for other platforms.
+NOTE: these simulators have been compiled to run on 64-bit x86 Linux platforms only (such as Ubuntu and Debian).
+We have no plans to produce versions for other platforms (e.g., Windows, Mac OS).

 ----------------------------------------------------------------